Night on the Galactic Railroad

-Night on the Galactic Railroad (銀河鉄道の夜, Ginga Tetsudō no Yoru), sometimes translated as Milky Way Railroad, Night Train to the Stars or Fantasy Railroad in the Stars, is a classic Japanese fantasy novel by Kenji Miyazawa written around 1927.
+Night on the Galactic Railroad (銀河鉄道の夜, Ginga Tetsudō no Yoru), sometimes translated as Milky Way Railroad, Night Train to the Stars or Fantasy Railroad in the Stars, is a Japanese fantasy novel by Kenji Miyazawa written around 1927.
 The nine-chapter novel was posthumously published by Bunpodō (文圃堂) in 1934 as part of Complete Works of Kenji Miyazawa Vol. 3 (『宮沢賢治全集』第三巻).
 Four versions are known to be in existence, with the last one being the most famous among Japanese readers.

-The novel was adapted as a 1985 anime film of the same title as well as various stage musicals and plays.
+The novel was adapted as a 1985 anime film as well as various comics, stage musicals and plays.

 Plot summary

 Giovanni is a lonely boy whose mother is bedridden with illness and whose father is said to be either away on a long fishing trip or serving a prison sentence.
 Giovanni does odd jobs after school such as helping the typesetter at the printers in order to buy food; his sister also contributes.
 His classmates regularly ridicule him for having once said his father will return soon and bring him an otter-skin coat.

 During a science lesson, the teacher asks the class what the Milky Way is made of.
 Having read about this at the house of Campanella, his only friend, Giovanni knows it is composed of stars, but is too timid to say so.
 When called upon, Campanella also does not answer, to save Giovanni from embarrassment.

 In the evening, the others prepare to attend the festival of stars.
 Giovanni hears that they did not receive their milk delivery that day, and heads to the dairy to fetch it for his mother.
 The elderly woman there tells him to try again later.

 Giovanni runs into his classmates, who mock him again.
 He sees Campanella in the group, and Campanella gives him sympathetic looks.
 Giovanni goes alone to the top of a nearby hill and lies at the base of a "weather wheel" (天気輪).
 As he gazes up at the Milky Way above, Giovanni finds himself with Campanella on board a steam train.
 The train travels past the Northern Cross and other stars across the galaxy, making several stops.
 A ticket inspector comes by at one point, and Campanella and the others show their tickets while Giovanni offers the piece of paper he finds in his pocket.
 They learn that it's a rare ticket that allows the holder to go anywhere with the train.
 The two boys witness amazing sights and meet various people, including scholars excavating a fossil from sands of white crystal, a man who catches herons and sells them as sweets, and passengers of the Titanic.
 A child recounts the story behind Scorpio: a scorpion who preys on insects flees from a weasel and, after falling down a well, regrets not having sacrificed itself to feed the weasel, a good cause.
 It vowed to serve others in its next life, and its body burst into flames that still burn in the night sky.